PLCnext/eUA_Client_Configurator_Example/README.md

 ## IV.
 Problems?

-- [Check the Output.log file](https://pxc1.esc-eu-central-1.empolisservices.com/service-express/portal/project1_p/document/iu-45-85e4a3ef-5699-4c4f-b7b9-4a04246e53d3?context=%7B%7D) on the PLC for messages from the OPC UA server.
+- [Check the Output.log file](https://pxc1.esc-eu-central-1.empolisservices.com/service-express/portal/project1_p/document/iu-45-85e4a3ef-5699-4c4f-b7b9-4a04246e53d3?context=%7B%7D) on the PLC for messages from the OPC UA Client.
 - Ask for help in the [PLCnext Community Forum](https://www.plcnext-community.net/en/discussions-2-offcanvas/forums.html).

-If you find a mistake in this procedure, or if you would like to suggest improvements or new features, please [open an issue](https://github.com/PLCnext/OpcUaMethods/issues).
+If you find a mistake in this procedure, or if you would like to suggest improvements or new features, please [open an issue](https://github.com/PLCnext/eUAClientConfigurator/issues).

 ## V. License